imsanjoykb/Multiuser-QA-Chatbot-ML/README.md

-# Simple-multiuser-Q&A chatbot-web-server in flask
+# Simple-multiuser-Q&A chatbot-web-server in flask..

 In this project I present a simple multiuser chatbot web server using flash and python.
 Multiples users can ask questions to the chatbot and all people see all questions and answers.